cbodden/yamss/README.md

     This script shows a matrix like display in terminal.

 OPTIONS
+    -c [number]
+            This option sets the characters used for display.
+            Different characters listed in chart below.
+            Default is standard (1).
     -d
             This option runs everything in default settings.
             This should be run by itself.